Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #2.
 Ask questions: Showing genuine interest in those you are interacting with.

 #3.
 Take the initiative: Inviting people to do things together or joining conversations.

 #4.
 Give compliments: Offer positive words of encouragement when appropriate.

 #5.
 Share stories: Telling humorous anecdotes to lighten up a situation or bring people closer together.

 #6.
 Meet new people: Attending parties, events, and other social gatherings as opportunities to expand your network.

 #7.
-Let go of fear: Taking risks and trying new things even if it is intimidating or scary at first.
+Let go of fear: Taking risks and trying new things, even if it is initially intimidating or scary.